Andrew Barclay Sons & Co.

-Andrew Barclay Sons & Co., currently operating as Brodie Engineering, is a builder of steam and later fireless and diesel locomotives.
-The company's history dates to foundation of an engineering workshop in 1840 in Kilmarnock, Scotland.
+Andrew Barclay Sons & Co., currently operating as Brodie Engineering, is a railway engineering company, specialising in the heavy maintenance, refurbishment and overhauls for both passenger and freight rolling stock.
+Based around its works at Kilmarnock, it is the only active rail engineering business in Scotland.

+The company's history can be traced back to the establishment of an engineering workshop in Kilmarnock in 1840 by Andrew Barclay.
+It produced numerous steam locomotives during the nineteenth century and, during the following century, it produced several fireless and diesel locomotives as well.
+Ownership of the company has been exchanged several times, having become a private limited company in 1892.
+It was acquired by the Hunslet Group during 1972, after which it was renamed Hunslet-Barclay.

-After a long period of operation the company was acquired by the Hunslet group in 1972 and renamed Hunslet-Barclay; in 2007 the company changed hands after bankruptcy becoming Brush-Barclay as part of the FKI Group.
-In 2011 Brush Traction and Brush-Barclay were acquired from FKI by Wabtec.
-The site was acquired by Brodie Engineering Ltd in July 2020.
+During the twenty-first century, the business has changed hands multiple times, having been purchased by LH Group in December 2003, then becoming part of the FKI Group under the name Brush-Barclay during 2007.
+Four years later, both Brush Traction and Brush-Barclay were acquired by the multinational railway engineering company Wabtec.
+During July 2020, the Kilmarnock works was acquired and reopened by Brodie Engineering Ltd after Wabtec had opted to close down the site.
+In early 2024, Porterbrook took a stake in the business.

 History

+Background

 Born in 1814, Andrew Barclay was only 25 years of age when he set up a partnership with Thomas McCulloch to manufacture mill shafts in Kilmarnock, East Ayrshire, Scotland.
-It was only a couple of years later that he branched out on his own to manufacture his patented gas lamps.
-In 1847 he set up workshops specializing in the manufacture of winding engines for the local coal mining industry.
-However, the money from the gas lamp patent sale was never paid and sequestration of the company came the following year.
+Several years later, Barclay chose to branch out on his own to manufacture his patented gas lamps.
+During 1847, he set up workshops specializing in the manufacture of winding engines for the local coal mining industry.
+However, the money from the sale of a patent granted to the company's gas lamp design was never paid, leading to sequestration of the company during the following year.

-By 1859 Barclay had recovered from this setback and his newly formed company produced its first locomotive.
-Sometime around 1871 Andrew Barclay set up a second locomotive building business known as Barclays & Co.
-He had set up this company for his younger brother, John, and his four sons.
-This business remaining closely associated with Andrew Barclay.
-Again not all went well and the companies were declared bankrupt in 1874 and 1882 respectively.
+By 1859, Barclay had recovered from this setback and his newly formed company produced its first steam locomotive.
+Sometime around 1871, Barclay set up a second locomotive building business known as Barclays & Co, which he had set up for his younger brother, John, and his four son, yet this business remained closely associated with Andrew Barclay.
+Neither company enjoyed good fortunes, as they were both declared bankrupt in 1874 and 1882 respectively.
 Four years after this latest collapse, Andrew Barclay's business was relaunched as Andrew Barclay Sons & Co.
-Later Barclays & Co was also revived.
-Further difficulties arose.
-In 1892 the firm became a limited liability company as Andrew Barclay Sons & Co., Ltd. Just two years later Andrew was removed from control of the company which bore his name by its shareholders.
-Barclay sued the company for unpaid wages, a matter which was settled out of court 5 years later.
+Later on, Barclays & Co was also revived.
+During 1892, the firm became a private limited company as Andrew Barclay Sons & Co., Ltd. Just two years later, Andrew was removed from control of the company which bore his name by its shareholders, after which he sued the company for unpaid wages, a matter which was settled out of court five years later.

-In 1930 the company bought the business of John Cochrane (Barrhead) Ltd, engine makers and in 1963 it acquired the goodwill of the North British Locomotive Company, Glasgow.
+During 1930, the company purchased a rival engine making business, John Cochrane (Barrhead) Ltd. In 1963, it acquired the goodwill of the North British Locomotive Company, Glasgow.